Disciples-Of-The-Wheel/CrimeWatch/README.md

 # CrimeWatch
 README
-- What the ***APP*** is - The app is a CrimeWatch app that is used to view recent and solved incidents in NOLA.
+Elevator Pitch:
+    CrimeWatch is an app that displays recent incidents from an inputted zip code in NOLA along with breakdowns of report statistics for those areas.

-- Project features:
+Project features:
     - The user can submit an incident report that will be added to our database.
     - The zip code submission box at the top will retrieve all incidents from the zip code entered into it that occurred within the last 48 hours from both the NOPD API and our database of user reported incidents when the “Submit” button is clicked.
     - A dynamic city map will display incidents from the zip code submitted by the user.